 As we continued up the road, we reached the river Teesta, where the side we were on was West Bengal and the other side was Sikkim.
 We also stopped at a tavern right after crossing into Sikkim, where the view was amazing.

 By the time it was dark, which was very early, we reached our hotel in Gangtok.
-Knowing that tomorrow was a bigger and completely new experience, we took a good night’s rest at the hotel, bags still packed to leave early the next day.
+Knowing that tomorrow was a completely new experience, we took a good night’s rest at the hotel, bags still packed to leave early the next day.

 The Teesta river forms a border between West Bengal and Sikkim.
 It is also referred to as the lifeline of Sikkim.